 how to become an athlete, a scientist, an artist or how to take over

-their parents' business and what will they do after they retire.
+their parents' business and what they will do after they retire.
 You

 become antisocial because either you were born a wacko or your